crate/cratedb-guide/docs/start/modelling/fulltext.md

 (model-fulltext)=
 # Full-text data

-CrateDB features **native full‑text search** powered by **Apache Lucene** and Okapi BM25 ranking, fully accessible via SQL.
-You can blend this seamlessly with other data types—JSON, time‑series, geospatial, vectors and more—all in a single SQL query platform.
+CrateDB offers **native full-text search** powered by **Apache Lucene** and Okapi BM25 ranking, accessible via SQL for easy modeling and querying of large-scale textual data.
+It supports fuzzy matching, multi-language analysis, and composite indexing, while fully integrating with data types such as JSON, time-series, geospatial, vectors, and more for comprehensive multi-model queries.
+Whether you need document search, catalog lookup, or content analytics, CrateDB is an ideal solution.

-## Data Types & Indexing Strategy
+## Data Types & Indexing

-* By default, all text columns are indexed as `plain` (raw, unanalyzed)—efficient for equality search but not suitable for full‑text queries
+By default, all text columns are indexed as `plain` (raw, unanalyzed)—efficient for equality search but not suitable for full-text queries.

-* To enable full‑text search, you must define a **FULLTEXT index** with an optional language **analyzer**, e.g.:
+To use full-text search, add a FULLTEXT index with an optional analyzer to the text columns you want to search:

 ```sql
 CREATE TABLE documents (